 Passports are required for every Ohio State education abroad program.
 For many destinations, passport information is required to apply for an entry visa (as early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-Students will be responsible for paying The Ohio State University tuition plus a $3,130 program fee.
-The program fee includes international airfare, lodging, meals, in-country instruction and transportation, and Nicaraguan entry fees.
-It does not cover personal expenses, exit fees (est. $42, if applicable), baggage fees (est. at $25 for first bag, $40 for second bag), or other visa fees (if applicable).
+Students will be responsible for paying The Ohio State University tuition plus a $3,365 program fee.
+The program fee includes international airfare, lodging, meals, in-country instruction and transportation.
+It does not cover personal expenses, visa fees (if needed), or baggage fees.

 Please refer to the 2018 budget sheet for estimated costs.